|

 TAMELA:

-Modern English name, possibly a blend of Tammy
+Modern English name which is possibly a blend of Tammy

 "palm tree" and Pamela